Hiking in Nova Scotia

 Recommended Hiking Trails:

-• The Skyline Trail, one of 26 hiking trails in the Cape Breton Highlands National Park provides an eagle’s eye view of the Cabot trail, overlooking the Gulf of St. Lawrence or the rugged Atlantic ocean.
+- The Skyline Trail, one of 26 hiking trails in the Cape Breton Highlands National Park provides an eagle’s eye view of the Cabot Trail, overlooking the Gulf of St. Lawrence.

-• Kejimkujik Seaside – coastal hiking.
-Or, for an inland experinece, Kejimkujik National Park and Historic Site features several gentle trails or take on more than 100 kilometres (62 Miles) of backcountry hiking and wilderness camping.
+- Kejimkujik Seaside for amazing coastal hiking with white sand beaches.
+Or, for an inland experience, Kejimkujik National Park and National Historic Site features everything from several gentle trails to backcountry hiking and wilderness camping on more than 100 kilometres (62 miles) of park land.

-• Louisbourg Lighthouse Trail follows the rugged coastline through coniferous forest, the trail provides views of the Fortress.
+- Louisbourg Lighthouse Trail follows the rugged coastline through coniferous forest, the trail provides views of the Fortress of Louisbourg National Historic Site.

-• Crystal Crescent Beach Provincial Park where three white sand crescent beaches leads the way to a 10 kilometre (6.2 mile) hike along Pennant Point.
+- Crystal Crescent Beach Provincial Park where three white sand crescent beaches lead the way to a 10 kilometre (6.2 mile) hike along Pennant Point.

-• Blomidon Provincial Park where over 14 kilometres (8.7 miles) of hiking trails provide views of the Minas Basin and the phenomenal Fundy tides.
+- Blomidon Provincial Park where over 14 kilometres (8.7 miles) of hiking trails provide views of the Minas Basin and the phenomenal Bay of Fundy tides.